padrino/padrino-docs/guides/02_getting-started/03_blog-tutorial.html.md

   in your project.
 - `public` – This is where images, style sheets and JavaScript files should be stored.
-- `test` – This is where your model and controller tests should be stored.
+- `spec` – This is where your model and controller tests should be stored.

 Now, let us examine the `config/database.rb` file to make sure the database connection settings are correct.
 For now, the defaults are OK for this tutorial.